hynek/svcs/docs/core-concepts.md

 If a factory returns a [context manager](https://docs.python.org/3/library/stdtypes.html#context-manager-types), it will be immediately entered and the instance will be added to the cleanup list (you can disabled this behavior by passing `enter=False` to {meth}`~svcs.Registry.register_factory` and {meth}`~svcs.Registry.register_value`).
 If a factory is a [generator](https://docs.python.org/3/tutorial/classes.html#generators) that *yields* the instance instead of returning it, it will be wrapped in a context manager automatically.
 At the end, you run {meth}`svcs.Container.close()` and all context managers will be exited.
-You can use this to close files, return database connections to a pool, et cetera.
+You can use this to close files, return database connections to a pool, and so on.

 Async context managers and async generators work the same way.